CV

 GRANTS, FELLOWSHIPS & AWARDS

 Diversity Innovation Funds (DIF) Grant, Vice Provost for Graduate Education, Stanford University.
-Funds to carry out the graduate-led project “Queer Latin American Voices: Revisiting the Past, Reading the Present, Writing the Future,” 2022.
+Funds to carry out the graduate-led project “Queer Latin American Voices: Revisiting the Past, Reading the Present, Writing the Future.”

-Ric Weiland Graduate Fellowship, School of Humanities and Sciences, Stanford University, 2020-2022.
+Ric Weiland Graduate Fellowship, School of Humanities and Sciences, Stanford University.

-Mary Anne Bours Nimmo Graduate Fellowship, School of Humanities and Sciences, Stanford University, 2019-2021.
+Mary Anne Bours Nimmo Graduate Fellowship, School of Humanities and Sciences, Stanford University.

 France-Stanford Collaborative Research Project Grant, Stanford University.
 Funds to carry out the inter-institutional project “The Multiplicity Turn: Theories of Identity from Poetry to Mathematics.”
-Faculty Chairs: Marisa Galvez (Italian and French, Stanford) and Gabriel Catren (Paris Diderot University, French National Centre for Scientific Research), 2020-present.
+Faculty Chairs: Marisa Galvez (Italian and French, Stanford) and Gabriel Catren (Paris Diderot University, French National Centre for Scientific Research).

 The Europe Center Graduate Student Grant Competition, Stanford University.
-Funds to conduct field and archival work on a research project titled “Written in Stones: Tracing Early Modern Iberian Origins of the Modern Brazilian Mining Economy,” Lisbon, Coimbra, and Madrid, July 2019.
+Funds to conduct field and archival work on a research project titled “Written in Stones: Tracing Early Modern Iberian Origins of the Modern Brazilian Mining Economy,” Lisbon, Coimbra, and Madrid.

 Center for Latin American Studies Field Research Grant, Stanford University.
-Funds to conduct fieldwork on a research project titled “Darkest Stones: The Impact of Long-Term Mining in Southeastern Brazilian Culture,” Belo Horizonte, August 2019.
+Funds to conduct fieldwork on a research project titled “Darkest Stones: The Impact of Long-Term Mining in Southeastern Brazilian Culture,” Belo Horizonte.

-Division of Literatures, Cultures & Languages Travel Grant, Stanford University.
-Travel grant for the Latin American Studies Association Conference, Boston, May 2019.
+Division of Literatures, Cultures & Languages Grant, Stanford University.
+Travel grant for the Latin American Studies Association Conference, Boston.

 Center for Latin American Studies Faculty-Led Conference Fund (w/Prof. Héctor Hoyos).
-Funds for the Stanford-Harvard Conference “Objects in Theory, Theory in Objects,” Center for Latin American Studies, Stanford University, December 2018.
+Funds for the Stanford-Harvard Conference “Objects in Theory, Theory in Objects,” Center for Latin American Studies, Stanford University.

 The New Centre for Research & Practice Seminar Scholarship.
-Funds for the seminar “Of the Tautological Universe of Value Production” taught by Dr. Katerina Kolozova at The New Centre for Research & Practice, November-December 2018.
+Seminar: “Of the Tautological Universe of Value Production” taught by Dr. Katerina Kolozova at The New Centre for Research & Practice.

-Division of Literatures, Cultures & Languages Travel Grant, Stanford University.
-Travel grant for the NYPH Winter Summit, New York University, December 2018.
+Division of Literatures, Cultures & Languages Grant, Stanford University.
+Travel grant for the NYPH Winter Summit, New York University.

 McGill-UCLA Conference Grant.
-Funds for the Objects of Conversion in Early Modern Europe Conference, University of California, Los Angeles, February 2018.
+Funds for the Objects of Conversion in Early Modern Europe Conference, University of California, Los Angeles.

-Division of Literatures, Cultures & Languages Travel Grant, Stanford University.
-Travel grant for the Latin American Studies Association Conference, Barcelona, May 2018.
+Division of Literatures, Cultures & Languages Grant, Stanford University.
+Travel grant for the Latin American Studies Association Conference, Barcelona.

 ACADEMIC ROLES AND SERVICE

-Graduate Student Coordinator, “Job Market Workshop,” Division of Literatures, Languages, and Cultures, Stanford University.
-2022-present.
+Coordinator, “Job Market Workshop,” Division of Literatures, Languages, and Cultures, Stanford University.

-Graduate Student Representative, Wellness Information Network for Graduate Students, School of Humanities and Sciences, Stanford University, 2020-present.
+Representative, Wellness Information Network for Graduate Students, School of Humanities and Sciences, Stanford University.

-Graduate Student Coordinator, “Queer Latin American Voices: Revisiting the Past, Reading the Present, Writing the Future,” Diversity Innovation Funds Project, Vice Provost for Graduate Education, Stanford University.
-2020-present.
+Coordinator, “Queer Latin American Voices: Revisiting the Past, Reading the Present, Writing the Future,” Diversity Innovation Funds Project, Vice Provost for Graduate Education, Stanford University.
 Co-coordinated with Alberto Quintero (Modern Thought & Literature, Stanford).

-Graduate Student Coordinator, “The Multiplicity Turn: Theories of Identity from Poetry to Mathematics,” France-Stanford Collaborative Research Project, 2020-present.
+Coordinator, “The Multiplicity Turn: Theories of Identity from Poetry to Mathematics,” France-Stanford Collaborative Research Project.
 Faculty PI: Marisa Galvez (French & Italian, Stanford) and Gabriel Catren (Paris Diderot University, French National Centre for Scientific Research).

-Graduate Student Coordinator, Research Unit “Materia,” Division of Literatures, Cultures, and Languages, Stanford University.
-2019-2022.
+Coordinator, Research Unit “Materia,” Division of Literatures, Cultures, and Languages, Stanford University.
 Faculty Pi: Héctor Hoyos (Iberian and Latin American Cultures, Stanford), Ximena Briceño (Iberian and Latin American Cultures, Stanford), and Lea Pao (German Studies, Stanford).

-Graduate Student Coordinator, “The Gothic Research Unit,” Division of Literatures, Cultures, and Languages, Stanford University.
-2020-2021.
+Coordinator, “The Gothic Research Unit,” Division of Literatures, Cultures, and Languages, Stanford University.
 Co-coordinated with Cristian Soler (Iberian and Latin American Cultures, Stanford) and Cynthia Laura Vialle-Giancotti (French & Italian, Stanford).

-Graduate Student Representative, Iberian and Latin American Cultures, Stanford University, 2020-2021.
+Graduate Student Representative, Iberian and Latin American Cultures, Stanford University.

 FURTHER ACADEMIC TRAINING & ADDITIONAL COURSES